 Something very interesting and uplifting is happening out in the Dales and I almost stumbled upon it by chance.
 Last Summer I joined a new walking group called Onna Walks with which I used to walk every Tuesday evening.
 As you can imagine, come winter time we had to stop unless we wanted to walk with torches.
 So I was very glad when I received in the early new year an email from Mumtaz, our group leader, who invited me for a walk on Saturday 7 January starting in Linton near Grassington in the Yorkshire Dales.
 I just assumed it would be with our regular walkers and was like a get back together sort of thing.
 I accepted without asking many questions and thought to myself it would be a good way to get back in shape after the festive period anyway.

 So I was relatively surprised to discover on arrival that there were quite a lot of people who turned up.
 Mumtaz was there and I congratulated her for this.
 To be fair, the clue might have been in the rendez-vous point which was the Anderton Memorial Institute, also know as the Linton Village Hall.
 A bit unusual for our regular settings.
 So who were these people then?
 Well I soon found out that they were mostly members of the Yorkshire Dales Society (YDS) and that they had organised an event in conjunction with the Mosaic Project.
 OK great but what are they?
 Well why don’t you find out by talking to people on the walk Mumtaz suggested.
 Very good point!
 So after a short introduction to the day ahead by the Yorkshire Dales Society chairman, we were off for the walk.
 In his introduction, the chairman had told us that after the walk there would be a talk about the Mosaic Project and I thought I’d ask him about it first.
 So on our way towards the river, I caught up with him and found out a bit more about the Yorkshire Dales Society.
 It was founded 30 years ago as a charity and its aim is to “advance the public knowledge and appreciation of the social history and the physical and cultural heritage of the Yorkshire Dales and to preserve its condition, landscape and natural beauty”.
 This is now quite well summed up in their motto: “Campaign – Protect – Enjoy”.
 I was already converted and started to talk about my own experience of the Dales and how I fell in love with it when walking the Dales Way almost 3 years ago.
 When I said that he was really delighted and to my surprise I discovered that I was actually talking to the man who created the Dales Way, Colin Speakman!
 The Dales Way is probably one of the most popular long distance paths in the UK so I was quite impressed and delighted with this encounter.
-If you want to know a bit more about the man, there’s an article about him in Walk Magazine.

 Once at the Linton Falls car park, I was appointed photographer by Mumtaz and took a group picture (see above).
 As you can see it was quite a big group after all.
 Not bad really because many of them are smiling.
 Could it be because I told them to say “fromage” while taking the picture.
 I know it’s a bit cheesy.
 After that we passed the church, carried on towards the river and started walking up the hill.
 That’s when I noticed a guy with some Three Yorkshire Peaks challenges badges on his rucksack.
 We had a good conversation about it and he explained to me like many other people I’ve met, he had done it for charities raising money.
 I have attempted the Three Yorkshire Peaks challenge myself three years ago but failed (done 2 out of 3) so this reminded me that it’s something I should do this year.
 I believe that Mumtaz has planned something for us around Easter and this guy’s story has now motivated me to try it again.
 So bring it on!
 After that our walk came to a bit of a halt when we realised that we were following the wrong path.
 But it was fine, we just followed the walls around a field and got back on track pretty soon.
 That’s when I had the chance to talk to Nurjahan Ali Arobi one of the Mosaic Project people for Bradford.
 She came with her two young daughters to the walk who I could often see right at the front.
 We had a good chat about her work and the project and I learnt that it was a National Park campaign with the aim of getting people from black and ethnic minority communities out of the cities to enjoy the natural beauty of the UK National Parks.
 I understand how important it is because according to the Mosaic website, in the UK “about 10% of the population is of an ethnic minority background, only about 1% of visitors to National Parks are from ethnic minorities”.
 Nurjahan is also one of the Yorkshire Dales Society Council members and I have no doubt that she is responsible for the Society’s involvement with the Mosaic Project.